eric-c-wood/phenix-user-apps/phenix-app-archive-experiment/README.md

 ### Restore an archive

 Restoration of an archive consists of creating an experiment using a saved experiment configuration file and restoring any user defined files.
 The restored experiment will have the name `<experiment_name>_<saved_date_time>`.
 If the `<saved_date_time>` can not be extracted from the archive name, then the original experiment name will be used.
 If the original experiment name already exists in the experiment data store, then the experiment will not be restored.
 Perhaps, in the future, an option to delete an existing experiment will be added to the restoration specification.
-As mentioned, the restoration option does not fit well with the current phenix experiment lifecycle.
-Consequently, the restoration feature of this app will most likely be moved to a standalone executable.
+The restoration of an experiment will occur during the `configure` stage as that was the best option with regards to the Phenix user app lifecycle.

 An archive can be restored by specifying the following three fields under the `retrievals` list: